Best Bookies for Betting on Tennis

 When you bet on points, it’s much faster paced than when you bet on the overall outcome of a match.
 It’s also less predictable as well, so it can up the excitement somewhat.
-This is more risky than other tennis betting strategies around and can create added drama.
+This is riskier than other tennis betting strategies around and can create added drama.
 Even the very best players around can mess up points and make errors at times.
-The outcome of a match may be easy to predict, but certainly the outcome of every point isn’t.
+The outcome of a match may be easy to predict, but certainly, the outcome of every point isn’t.

-Bookmakers in general won’t allow punters to bet on the next point.
-However, they do tend compel the bettors to wager on every 2 points.
+Bookmakers, in general, won’t allow punters to bet on the next point.
+However, they do tend to compel the bettors to wager on every 2 points.
 The main reason behind this is the fact that there may be a delay in the broadcasting.
 This could lead to a very costly error.
 It could affect the bookies greatly if bettors are watching from the courtside then placing a bet quickly on odds that they aren’t updating quickly enough.

 Take a Chance